vpdb/ips4-application/README.md

 of the parent and not right after comment creation when we still have it, but also later when users log on.

-So we create a `vpdb_releases` table that just holds data that usually doesn't change, like release and game ID (and game name for displaying).
+So we created a `vpdb_releases` table that just holds data that usually doesn't change, like release and game ID (and game name for displaying).
 Additionally it holds IPS' internal counters for comments.